 Once you do this, they go into anger mode…instead of a learning mode.
 As they do so, they begin to work harder and harder at proving “Mom” or “Dad” is stupid…and will do everything in their power to get around the consequence.

-Instead, consequences should be set up to be teach…not punish.
-The secret to this is having thought things out in advance, and have already pre-determined a response to most choices.
-While the options may seem endless, they really aren’t!
+Instead, consequences should be set up to teach…not punish.
+The secret to this is having thought things out in advance, and have already a pre-determined response to most choices.
+While the options may seem endless, they aren’t!

 We Don’t Appreciate That Angry Consequences Bring Angry Behavior.

-When we get ‘hooked’ by our child’s behavior, whether disrespect, not listening or defiance, we often get caught in an angry knee-jerk reaction.
+When we get ‘hooked’ by our child’s behavior, whether disrespectful, not listening, or defiance, we often get caught in an angry knee-jerk reaction.
 This is NOT good.

 More on consequences can be found at www.TerrificParenting.com, as well as in next week’s column on choosing the right consequence.
 Until then, have a great week.